Lexpeartha/portfolio/content/projects/azerbaijan.md

 ### Azerfit

-This is where things get interesting.
 Azerfit is an agent-powered app that works with pupil data through a [conversational AI interface]{.highlight} that understands what users need in plain language.
 Under the hood, the agent connects to an [MCP]{title="Model Context Protocol"} server to handle requests ranging from fetching student records, comparing them on school or regional level, to generating PDF reports.

 It's all built on a [RAG]{title="Retrieval-Augmented Generation"} workflow grounded by data from the graph database — so the agent's answers are always backed by real records and hallucinations are minimal.